 The castle includes 21 rooms, eight of which are apartments, and all are luxuriously appointed.
 Don't skip dining at the Chateau's signature restaurant.
 Head Chef Jean Alexandre Ouaratta has worked alongside one of France's best chefs and strives to bring the best in local cuisine to Château de Bagnols.

-Schloss Sommersdorf is conveniently located on Germany's well-known Romantic and Castle Roads.
+Schloss Sommersdorf is conveniently located on Germany's well-known Romantic and Castle Roads in Bavaria.
 This medieval beauty was built in the late 14th century, and several notable families have occupied the castle since its construction.
 The Crailsheims were the last to take on the castle, with Graf Krafft von Crailsheim serving as a top official in the court of King Ludwig II of Bavaria.

 The property features three private apartments and two private bedrooms that can be rented.
 Its Gothic hall is a popular spot for couples looking for the ideal wedding locale.
 Be sure to check out the Schloss' impressive collection of old cars, including a 1913 Ford Tin Lizzy that still runs.